robenkleene/collections/cards/music-theory.md

 ## Meta

 - **In music theory, what do the top and bottom numbers in a time signature mean?** Beats per measure over note that's one beat.
-- **In music theory, what is a compound time signature?** A time signature that's multiple ways to count (usually in groups of three eighth notes)
+- **In music theory, what is a compound time signature?** A time signature that can be counted multiple ways (usually in groups of three eighth notes)

 ## Notes